-This award would be payable to a firefighter who has sufficient service to qualify for a pension (see page 8), who has reached age 55 but not age 60, and who voluntarily chooses to retire with immediate payment of benefits.
-(The fire and rescue authority have not determined that he/she should be retired on grounds of ill-health or in the interests of the management of the service.)
+This award would be payable to a firefighter who has sufficient service to qualify for a pension (see page 99), who has reached age 55 but not age 60, and who voluntarily chooses to retire with immediate payment of benefits (i.e. who is not required to retire on grounds of ill-health or in the interests of the management of the service.)
 The first part of the calculation uses the basic formula, i.e.

+'''

+annual pension = 1/60 \times pensionable service \times final pensionable pay

+'''

-• annual pension = 1/60 x pensionable service x final pensionable pay but then a reduction based on the Scheme Actuary's guidance is applied to reflect the cost of early payment.
+but then a reduction - based on factors provided by the Scheme Actuary are applied to reflect the cost of early payment.
 For example, a firefighter who retires at age 58, having completed 10 years' pensionable service with final pensionable pay of £27,000 and a relevant actuarial factor (at the date of issue of this guide) of 0.689, would have entitlement to a pension assessed as -

+'''

-• $(1/60 \times 10 \times £27,000) \times 0.689 = £3,100.50$ a year
+(1/60 \times 10 \times £27,000) \times 0.689 = £3,100.50 a year

+'''

-Part of the annual pension (after reduction) can be commuted to provide a lump sum if the firefighter wishes - see "Commutation" on page 14.
+Part of the annual pension (after reduction) can be commuted to provide a lump sum if the firefighter wishes - see "Commutation" on page 17.